lh3/fermi-lite/README.md

 ## Limitations

 1. Fermi-lite can assemble bacterial genomes.
 It is fairly fast on multiple threads.
-The continguity and accuracy is expected to be similar to the older assemblers, but may not compete with more recent mainstream assemblers.
+The continguity and accuracy is expected to be similar to older assemblers, but may not compete with more recent mainstream assemblers.

 2. Fermi-lite does not work with genomes more than tens of megabases.
 It would